rishabhv1509/frontend_angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## What it does

+This app fetches data from API and display it.

+## How to deploy

+Use master branch and run npm install in console.
+This app uses rxjs@6.0.0, rxjs-compat@6.0.0, bootstrap.